smallbatch-apps/looping-strategy/README.md

 ### Misc

 I got lost in a nest of Vault dependencies and instantiation issues.
 There is another reference implementation of as strategy, the [Kernel LRT listed here](https://github.com/yieldnest/yieldnest-kernel-lrt).
 This uses a very different pattern and seems to not have the same issues.
 In retrospect I could have maybe made it more like this.
 Instead I took one logical step after another and ended up with a working strategy that is probably overly complex.

+### Final update - Jan 21

+I've added a simpler strategy that uses the StrategyStorage pattern and is closer to production ready, with better commenting and organisation.
+The intention behind this was to better extend the Vault core and make a simpler instantiation process, as initializers are no longer required.
+This is in `LoopingSimpleStrategy.sol`.